-The Key Audit Matter How the matter was addressed in our audit Structured entities are generally created to achieve a narrow and well-defined objective with restrictions around their ongoing activities.
+Structured entities are generally created to achieve a narrow and well-defined objective with restrictions around their ongoing activities.
 The Bank may acquire or retain an ownership interest in, or act as a sponsor to, a structured entity by issuing a wealth management product, an investment fund, an asset management plan, a trust plan or an asset-backed security.
-In determining whether a structured entity is required to be consolidated by the Bank, the management is required to consider the power the Bank is able to exercise over the activities of the entity, the variable returns to which the Bank mas rights from its involvement with the struc- tured entity, and its ability to influence its own variable returns from the entity.
-These factors are not purely quantitative and the substance of the transaction needs to be considered collec- tively.
-We identified the recognition of interests in and consolidation of structured entities as a key audit matter because some of these structured entities were complex in nature and judgement was required when the Bank performed a quali- tative assessment of terms and transaction substance for each structured entity.
-Our audit procedures to assess the consolidation of structured entities and recognition of their entitlement rights included the following: making enquiries of management and inspecting documents relating to the judgement process over whether a structured entity is consolidated or not to assess the design, implementation and operating effectiveness of internal controls; performing the following procedures for structured entities on a sample basis: inspecting selected contracts, internal establishment documents and information disclosed to the investors to understand the purpose of the establishment of the structured entities and the involvement the Bank has with the structured entities and to assess management'S judgement over whether the Bank has the ability to exercise power over the structured entities; inspecting the risk and reward structure of the structured entities, including any capital or return guarantee, provision of liquidity support, commission paid and distribution of the returns, to assess management'S judgement as to exposure, or rights, to variable returns from the Bank'S involvement in such entities; evaluating management'S analyses of the structured entities including qualitative analyses and calculations of the magnitude and variability associated with the Bank'S economic interests in the structured entities; assessing management'S judgement over whether the

-• assessing the disclosures in the consolidated financial statements in relation to structured entities with reference to the requirements of the prevailing accounting standards.
+In determining whether a structured entity is required to be consolidated by the Bank, the management is required to consider the power the Bank is able to exercise over the activities of the entity, the variable returns to which the Bank has rights from its involvement with the structured entity, and its ability to influence its own variable returns from the entity.
+These factors are not purely quantitative and the substance of the transaction needs to be considered collectively.

+We identified the recognition of interests in and consolidation of structured entities as a key audit matter because some of these structured entities were complex in nature and judgement was required when the Bank performed a qualitative assessment of terms and transaction substance for each structured entity.

+Our audit procedures to assess the consolidation of structured entities and recognition of their entitlement rights included the following:

+- making enquiries of management and inspecting documents relating to the judgement process over whether a structured entity is consolidated or not to assess the design, implementation and operating effectiveness of internal controls; - performing the following procedures for structured entities on a sample basis: - -inspecting selected contracts, internal establishment documents and information disclosed to the investors to understand the purpose of the establishment of the structured entities and the involvement the Bank has with the structured entities and to assess management'S judgement over whether the Bank has the ability to exercise power over the structured entities; - inspecting the risk and reward structure of the structured entities, including any capital or return guarantee, provision of liquidity support, commission paid and distribution of the returns, to assess management'S judgement as to exposure, or rights, to variable returns from the Bank'S involvement in such entities; - evaluating management'S analyses of the structured entities including qualitative analyses and calculations of the magnitude and variability associated with the Bank'S economic interests in the structured entities to assess management'S judgement over the Bank'S ability to influence its returns from the structured entities; - assessing management'S judgement over whether the structured entities should be consolidated or not; and - assessing the disclosures in the consolidated financial statements in relation to structured entities with reference to the requirements of the prevailing accounting standards.